MarqCervMartin/WebCodeMX/content/english/blog/understandingjs.md

 ---
-title: "Understanding JS under the hood: var, let and const 🦾"
+title: "Understanding JS under the hood: var, let and const \U0001F9BE"
-date: 2020-05-12T12:14:34+06:00
+date: 2020-05-12T12:14:34.000+06:00
-image: "images/blog/understandingjs/understandingjs-1.jpg"
+image: images/blog/understandingjs/understandingjs-1.jpg
-tags: ["javascript","development"]
+tags:
+- javascript
+- development
-description: "Javascript."
+description: Javascript.
-draft: false

 ---
 <div class=text-justify>

-<br></br>

 Javascript is one of the top programming languages in this 2021 and I really love it, that’s why today we’re gonna talk about a topic that sometimes is very complex for beginners.
 To create truly powerfull and great apps, we need to understant how JS manage the variables, functions, call’s, etc. So, let’s talk about variables declaratations and how we have to be carefull in some cases.

-<br></br>

 #### ¿Javascript or ECMAScript?, ¿are they the same?

 As we know JS is a programming language whose in the beginning just had the chance to be used in the web browser. **ECMAScript is the specification it’s based on.
 By reading the ECMAScript specification, you learn how to create a scripting language.
 By reading the JavaScript documentation, you learn how to use a scripting language.**

 Browsers offers limitations between the standart (**JS engines, they interprete the code** ), every browser has a different JS engine, it’s like the specific kind of languaje that many parts of a country develop throughout time: english is not the same in Texas or New York.
 Or the latin spanish in “tepito” or Monterrey.

 So, an engine can interprete a specific version of ECMAScript.
 When dev’s are asking for the ECMAScript version that a browser supports, they really are asking about the engine.
 Here’s a list that could help to understant better this concept:

 ![Engines and ECMAScript versions with browsers](https://web-code-mx.vercel.app/images/blog/understandingjs/undesrtandingjs-2.png "Engines and ECMAScript versions with browsers")

 <center>Engines and ECMAScript versions with browsers</center>

-<br></br>
-Concluding this part, it’s important to know some limitations that a browser can have when yo’re writting code, well … you can use many tools (babel)to transform your code and forgot about this but that is another topic.
+Concluding this part, it’s important to know some limitations that a browser can have when yo’re writting code, well … you can use many tools (babel)to transform your code and forgot about this but that is another topic. <br></br>
-<br></br>

 #### Important concepts

 1. **Scope**: It’s where these variables are available for use.
 This could be the entire context like all the windows or file about your writting code or the context inside a function.
 2. **Hoisting**: Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.
 That’s why you can call a function before to be declared.
 No matters where you write that declaration, js move it to the top of file or context, also we have to remember that js just move the declaration not the assignments.

 #### ES5

 **var**

 Some years ago before ES6, using var was the most common and ruled way declaration.
 With var we have two scopes:

-- Global scope: **Available in the entire window or file.**
+* Global scope: **Available in the entire window or file.**
-- Function scope: **Available locally inside the function block.**
+* Function scope: **Available locally inside the function block.**

-<br></br>

 #### index.js

 ``` javascript
     var name1 = "I'm Jimmy";      //Global scoped